English M.A. Admissions

 - Foreign language: Two years of undergraduate foreign language coursework, or foreign language proficiency recommended.

-- Three letters of recommendation from professors familiar with the applicant?s academic work.
+- Three letters of recommendation from professors familiar with the applicant's academic work.

-- General Record Examination (GRE) required.
+- General Record Examination (GRE) not required.

 - Writing sample that reflects your best work.
 Applicants in literature should submit a critical essay of 10 to 15 pages in length.
 Applicants in creative writing should submit a portfolio of poems, a selection of short fiction, or a selection of creative nonfiction.
 The recommended length is approximately 10 poems or 20 to 40 pages of prose.
 In addition, applicants for the Ph.D. program in creative writing should submit a critical essay (does not apply to M.A. applicants).
 Applicants in rhetoric/composition should submit a piece of scholarly writing 10 to 15 pages in length.